Teri Silver is not only a journalist, she is a longtime lover of the circus. Teri now lives this dream through words and her circus friends.

 - Circo (2010).
 Produced for the Public Broadcasting System, Circo features the Ponce family from Mexico; seven generations of circus performers.
 Filmed on back roads of Mexico, Circo looks at its own hope for survival.
 (Filmmaker Aaron Schock).

 - Circus (2010).
-Produced for the Public Broadcasting System, Circus is a six-part documentary that chronicles life and drama in the Big Apple Circus -- from tryouts and practice through the 350 show tour.
+Produced for the Public Broadcasting System, Circus is a six-part documentary that chronicles life and drama in the Big Apple Circus -- from tryouts and practices through the 350 show tour.
 The entire running time is about 360 minutes on 3 DVDs.

 - High Grass Circus (1976).
-This award-winning piece features a 24 hour look at the life of the Royal Brothers’ Traveling Circus (Canada).
+This award-winning piece features a 24-hour look at the life of the Royal Brothers’ Traveling Circus (Canada).
 The documentary is about 57 minutes long; produced by the National Film Board of Canada.

 - The Last Great Circus Flyer (2015).
 Miguel Vazquez (and his famous quadruple somersaults) and the Flying Vazquez Family were star performers at Ringling Bros. and Barnum & Bailey circus (1980s), Big Apple Circus (1990s) and a number of shows in Europe.
-The Last great Circus Flyer looks at the history of some great trapeze artists and features comments from Ammed Tuniziani of the Flying Tunizianis (who would later throw quadruple somersaults for Ringling Bros.).
+The Last Great Circus Flyer looks at the history of some great trapeze artists and features comments from Ammed Tuniziani of the Flying Tunizianis (who would later throw quadruple somersaults for Ringling Bros.).
 This documentary is available for rent or download purchase from iTunes and Amazon.
 (Filmmaker Philip Weyland).

 - Mabel, Mabel, Tiger Trainer (2017).
 This documentary features tiger trainer Mabel Stark, known as "Mistress of the Tigers" in the 1920s.
 Although Mabel Stark had been mauled a few times, she never lost her love for the "stripes,"as she called these big cats.
 (Filmmaker Leslie Zemeckis).